guisselacp/get-lost-peru/README.md

 9. Choose from '**Automatic**' or '**Manual**' deployment options, I chose the 'Manual' deployment method.
 Click '**Deploy Branch**'.
 10. Once the waiting period for the app to build has finished, click the '**View**' link to bring you to your newly deployed site.
 If you receive any errors, Heroku will display a reason in the app build log for you to investigate. **DISABLE_COLLECTSTATIC**  may be removed from the Config Vars once you have saved and pushed an image within your project, as can **PORT:8000**.

-## Clone project

-A local clone of this repository can be made on GitHub.
-Please follow the below steps:

-1. Navigate to GitHub and log in.
-2. The [GetLostPeru Repository](https://github.com/guisselacp/get-lost-peru) can be found at this location.
-3. Above the repository file section, locate the '**Code**' button.
-4. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
-5. Open your Git Bash Terminal.
-6. Change the current working directory to the location you want the cloned directory to be made.
-7. Type `git clone` and paste in the copied URL from step 4.
-8. Press '**Enter**' for the local clone to be created.
-9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for FreeFido will be installed.
-10. Set up your **env.py** file and from the above steps for Cloudinary and ElephantSQL, gather the Cloudinary API key and the Elephant SQL url for additon to your code.
-11. Ensure that your **env.py** file is placed in your **.gitignore** file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.

-## Fork Project

-A copy of the original repository can be made through GitHub.
-Please follow the below steps to fork this repository:

-1. Navigate to GitHub and log in.
-2. Once logged in, navigate to this repository using this link [GetLostPeru Repository](https://github.com/guisselacp/get-lost-peru).
-3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
-4. You should now have access to a forked copy of this repository in your Github account.
-5. Follow the above Django Project Steps if you wish to work on the project.

 # Credits